 Sharing data with third parties

-• We’d share your details with Credit Reference Agencies if you apply for one of our products.
+• We may share your details with Credit Reference Agencies if you apply for one of our products.
+This data will be used in accordance with the Small and Medium Sized Business (Credit Information) Regulations 2015 and Small Business Enterprise and Employment Act 2015.
 Should you require further information regarding the use of data by Credit Reference Agencies in the UK, they have provided a shared document regarding their use of personal data – you can find it here: https://www.equifax.co.uk/crain.html

 • We will share your information with Fraud Prevention agencies, and we (or they) may also allow law enforcement agencies to access and use this personal data to detect, investigate, and prevent crime.